-Of the over 3 million beneficiaries identified, 8 percent had a dementia diagnosis.
+Of the over three million beneficiaries identified, eight percent had a dementia diagnosis.
 Most of these people (60 percent) had an unspecified form of dementia.
-The next largest group was Alzheimer’s disease at 23 percent, and 4 percent of beneficiaries had Lewy body dementia.
+The next largest group was Alzheimer’s disease at 23 percent; four percent of beneficiaries had Lewy body dementia.

 Here is a look at some of the study findings:

 Medicare beneficiaries with dementia living in California spent an approximate total of $4.2 billion on healthcare in 2015, or about $17,000 per person.
 This was nearly three times more than the average Medicare cost for people without dementia, which was about $6,000.
 The average cost of Medicare claims for a person living with the lowest-cost dementia subtype was Alzheimer’s disease, costing an average of $14,000 per year.

 Compared to beneficiaries without dementia, people living with dementia:

 - Had a higher rate of doctor visits

 - Were hospitalized more frequently and had longer lengths of stay

 - Had triple the number of emergency room visits

 - Required seven times more frequent ambulance services

 - Had more hospice service requests, home health agency visits, and skilled nursing facility admissions